mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 **Person**: And that includes the idea of salvation, in all the senses, too.

 **Katagiri**: Right.
-Let me say like this.
+Let me say it like this.
 [With wisdom,] salvation means that the overall picture of your life must be liberated from... *anything*.
 This is one point.

 The second point is that such a salvation is not something limited by any idea, any sciences, anything, but it is something alive – peacefully, harmoniously – from which you can take a deep, slow, long breath.
 In other words, *relief*.
 Very deep relief there.